MikeTaylor/palaeo-vo/vo-manuscript.md

 Definition 1 (Long axis of centrum is horizontal) is perhaps the least satisfactory of the methods presented here, as it is the most dependent on a judgement "by eye".
 It is also not really applicable at all to craniocaudally short vertebrae.

-While definition 2 (articular surfaces of centrum are vertical) is perhaps the most frequently used orientation when illustrating craniocaudally short vertebra, it has the undesirable property that when a sequence of consecutive verebrae are illustrated in this orientation, the neural canal can be jagged (Figure L).
+While definition 2 (articular surfaces of centrum are vertical) is perhaps the most frequently used orientation when illustrating craniocaudally short vertebra, it has the undesirable property that when a sequence of consecutive vertebrae are illustrated in this orientation, the neural canal can be jagged (Figure L).

 ---